d-leb/preact-template/README.md

 # swc-template-react-simple

+**This repository will no longer be maintained.
+If you are interested in a scaffold that uses SWC, I would suggest trying [Vite](https://github.com/vitejs/vite).**

 A @d-leb/swc-webpack template for a simple ReactJS project with various basic libraries and tools pre-configured.
 To use this template, simply copy the entire contents of the project minus the ```.git``` and ```.github``` directories.